MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-licensing.md

 > [!NOTE]
 > As of July 1, 2023, purchasing per-user licenses is no longer available.
 You will need to [set up pay-as-you-go billing](syntex-azure-billing.md).<br><br>
-> Customers with existing per-user licenses purchased before July 1 can still assign those licenses to new users.
+> Per-user licenses purchased before July 1 can still be assigned to new users.
 After existing per-user licenses expire, you will need to opt-in to Syntex [pay-as-you-go billing](syntex-azure-billing) to continue using existing and new Syntex features.
 <!--<br><br>Some features currently available in the per-user licensing (such as annotations and content query) will not be included in Syntex pay-as-you-go, but will be included as part of your Microsoft 365 E3 or E5 and Office 365 A3 or A5 licensing.-->

 To use Syntex, you must have a license for each Syntex user.
 If you remove all Syntex per-user licenses from your tenant at a future date (or your trial expires), users will no longer be able to create, publish, or run custom models.
 Additionally, term store reports, SKOS taxonomy import, and content type push will no longer be available.
 No models, content, or metadata will be deleted, and site permissions won't be changed.